ckb-js/lumos/website/docs/migrations/migrate-to-v0.23.md

 # Migrate to Lumos v0.23

-## Dropped All Filesystem Supports
+## BREAKING: Dropped All Filesystem Supports

 ### `@ckb-lumos/config-manager`.`initializeConfig` Dropped The Support for Reading File/Environment Configuration